-STEP 1 - Look After the safety of the group & yourself

-Assess and contain Shore observer must also carry a whistle to demand attention Establish the circumstances of the incident or problem - question people, check physical evidence Does the incident involve a large group or a single child/person?
+STEP 1 - Look After the safety of the group & yourself Assess and contain Shore observer must also carry a whistle to demand attention Establish the circumstances of the incident or problem - question people, check physical evidence Does the incident involve a large group or a single child/person?
 Ensure all aspects of the incident are captured and recorded STEP 2 - Clarify The Plan Gather information The adult observer must train their eye on the fall victim and not take their eyes off them - they should also point at them, following alongside if they are moving downstream so as not to lose sight of them.
 They must blow the whistle three times to alert the WBC leader and initiate the emergency procedure.
 Make a decision Decide on a course of action in communication with school/group coordinator must then instruct all participants to step back calmly and safely from the waterway and assemble in the assembly area - this could also be delegated to another adult e.g. teacher.
 The WBC coordinator should look for a response from the person in the water and advise them to keep calm.
 The WBC coordinator should throw the flotation device and advise the person in the water to put the life-jacket on or grab hold of the rope or your arm (if within arms' distance of stream bank) while you pull them to shore.
 If attempts to rescue with the throw rope fail, the adult observer or coordinator should jump in to assist the person in the water ONLY if they feel safe and confident to do so and are wearing a lifejacket It is IMPORTANT to remember NOT to jump into deep water if you are wearing waders as this increases your risk of drowning (refer to Wader Policy).
 If the victim is successfully pulled to shore, give first aid to the victim immediately even if they are responsive.
 If consciousness not returned, once on shore, remove the victim from the water, follow DRSABCD Dangers?
 Responsive?
-Send for help Open Airway Normal

-STEP 3 - Communicate • If the victim is obviously struggling and in distress, the coordinator or other delegated adult must call 111 IMMEDIATELY.
-(An adult can struggle in water for about 3 minutes but a child can only last around 30 seconds, depending on their swimming ability) Ensure that principal and school are aware of situation and course of action School to notify whānau and keep them updated Keep group informed and reassured As the situation permits, record (either on paper or electronically) what is happening, who is involved and what decisions are being made Ensure responses from any ākonga interviewed about the incident are recorded Include as much detail as you can When working with school groups, the principal should respond on the schools behalf and the chairperson is to respond to the media on behalf of MTSCT.
-STEP 4 - Evacuate If necessary depending on the nature of the incident
+Send for help Open Airway Normal Breathing?
+Start CPR Attach Defibrillator (AED) as soon as available, follow prompts continue CPR until responsiveness or normal breathing return Any immersion event that is not symptomatic needs monitoring while in MTSCT duty of care and subsequent responsible persons advised to seek medical assessment.
+STEP 3 - Communicate Notify Emergency Services If the victim is obviously struggling and in distress, the coordinator or other delegated adult must call 111 IMMEDIATELY.
+(An adult can struggle in water for about 3 minutes but a child can only last around 30 seconds, depending on their swimming ability) School communication Ensure that principal and school are aware of situation and course of action School to notify whānau and keep them updated Who else needs to know?
+Keep group informed and reassured Keep written record of events as they happen As the situation permits, record (either on paper or electronically) what is happening, who is involved and what decisions are being made Ensure responses from any ākonga interviewed about the incident are recorded Include as much detail as you can

+Media Statement When working with school groups, the principal should respond on the schools behalf and the chairperson is to respond to the media on behalf of MTSCT.
+STEP 4 - Evacuate Safely evacuate all present If necessary depending on the nature of the incident

-Table 18.
+Table 21.
 Deep Water Emergency Procedure (DWEP)